auth0/docs/articles/quickstart/native/android/07-authorization.md

 Rules run every time a user authenticates.
 If the user has a valid `email` and the email's domain is `admin.com`, the user will be granted the `user` and `admin` roles.
 On any other case, the user will be granted a simple `user` role.
 The user's role value is saved in the id token under the `https://access.control/roles` claim, which has to be checked on the app.

 ::: note
-The rule can be customized to grant the user different roles other than the ones explained here, depending on the conditions required.
-The name of the claims added to the id token must be name-spaced (look like a URL).
-Read [this article](https://auth0.com/docs/rules/current#hello-world) for more context about Rules.
+The rule can be customized to grant the user different roles other than the ones explained here, depending on the conditions required in a project.
+There is a restriction on the name of the claims added to the id token which must be name-spaced (look like a URL).
+Read [this article](/rules/current#hello-world) for more context about Rules.
 :::